 June 4, 2012

-Julia and I had a chance to hike together today.
-Giving no consideration to the weather, we headed out to the McGurk Meadow trail on Glacier Point Road in Yosemite National Park.
+Julia and I seized the opportunity to hike together today.
+Disregarding the weather, we set out on the McGurk Meadow trail along Glacier Point Road in Yosemite National Park.

-Early into the hike, we came upon an old log cabin built in the 1890’s by John McGurk.
-He used it as a summer home while grazing sheep.
+Shortly into our hike, we came upon an old decrepit cabin constructed in the 1890s by John McGurk.
+It served as his summer residence during the sheep grazing season.

-Not far beyond the cabin was a footbridge over a tributary of Bridalveil Creek.
-We walked over the bridge and through a muddy path as we approached the meadow.
+Just beyond the cabin lay a footbridge crossing a tributary of Bridalveil Creek.
+We crossed the bridge and followed a wet and muddy trail that led us to the meadow.

-We came to a clearing and noticed the sky was quite cloudy.
-Here in the opening, the pussy paws were beginning to pop and the phlox was in full bloom.
+We reached a clearing and observed that the sky was overcast.
+In this open space, the pussy paws were starting to blossom, and the phlox was already in its full bloom.

-We crossed Bridalveil Creek again, and then the trail began to climb.
-Upon reaching Dewey Point, Julia and Mason scrambled to the rock shelf.
+We crossed Bridalveil Creek once more before the trail started its ascent.
+When we arrived at Dewey Point, Julia and Mason scrambled to the rocky ledge.

 This was a fun hike except for being freezing towards the end!
 But the hot chocolate at glacier point helped. 🙂 Thank you!